What is “the fissured workplace”?

 Like a fissure in a once solid rock that deepens and spreads, once an activity like janitorial services or housekeeping is shed, the secondary businesses doing that work is affected, often shifting those activities to still other businesses.
 A common practice in janitorial work, for instance, is for companies in the hotel or grocery industries to outsource that work to cleaning companies.
 Those companies, in turn, often hire smaller businesses to provide workers for specific facilities or shifts.

-Three Impacts of the Fissured Workplace
+Impacts of the Fissured Workplace

-Responses to the Fissured Workplace
+Responding to the Fissured Workplace

-Laws originally intended to ensure basic labor standards and to protect workers from health and safety risks now enable these changes by focusing regulatory attention on a subset of the parties responsible for workplace conditions.
-Core federal and state laws that regulate employment, often dating back to the ﬁrst half of the twentieth century, often assume simple and direct employee/employer relationships.
+Federal and state laws that regulate employment, often dating back to the ï¬rst half of the twentieth century, assume straightforward and clear employee/employer relationships.
 They make presumptions about responsibility and liability similar to those we make as customers, presumptions that ignore the transformation that has occurred under the hood of many business enterprises.
 Traditional approaches to enforcing those laws similarly ignore the myriad new relationships that lie below the surface of the workplace.
 As a result, the laws crafted to safeguard basic standards, to reduce health and safety risks, and to cushion displacement from injury or economic downturn often fail to do so.